EliotChen8/Characterization-and-Modeling-of-GaN-HEMT/document/markdown/TianyangChen-Doc-Eng.md

 <img src="assets/image-20240831153311382.png" alt="Pad Image" style="zoom:27%;" />

-==However, there are two potential risks associated with this approach that might introduce errors into the de-embedd results:==
+==FIXME: However, there are two potential risks associated with this approach that might introduce errors into the de-embedd results:==

 1. The wafer does not contain a 2x50 pad; the closest available was a 2x37.5, which we measured instead;
 2. The pad used for de-embedding was not from the same sample.